Information

 The hide this page component is a prominent button that closes the open service or website.
 Using the button hides some evidence that a user visited the page.

-This can help victims of domestic abuse or other vulnerable users to look at sensitive content more safely.
+This can help victims of domestic abuse or other vulnerable users to look at sensitive content in safety.
 Abusers may try to keep tabs on what their victims do on a personal or shared device.

 We designed our hide this page component so that: